0Shark/heart-attack-prediction/README.md

 - You may also use other metrics or diagrams to do this.
 [DONE]
 - Create several input widgets (at least 3, where 2 must be different) that change some feature variables.
 [DONE]
 - A Scikit training model algorithm (e.g. from Aurélien Géron, Chapter 4) must be applied.
-- Create 1 or 2 output canvas, i.e. for data visualization
+- Create 1 or 2 output canvas, i.e. for data visualization [DONE]
-- At least 3 statistical metrics over the input data must be shown
+- At least 3 statistical metrics over the input data must be shown [DONE]
-- The app must react interactively to the change of input parameter with a new prediction with visual- ization.
+- The app must react interactively to the change of input parameter with a new prediction with visual- ization.[DONE]

 # Work done